Venomous mammal: Rodentia

 The African crested rat (Lophiomys imhausi) has a mane of long, coarse black-and-white banded hairs which extends from the top of the animal's head to just beyond the base of the tail.
 This mane is bordered by a broad, white-bordered strip of hairs covering an area of glandular skin on the flank.
 When the animal is threatened or excited, the mane erects and this flank strip parts, exposing the glandular area.
 The hairs in this flank area are highly specialised; at the tips they are like ordinary hair, but are otherwise spongy, fibrous, and absorbent.
 The rat is known to deliberately chew the roots and bark of the poison-arrow tree (Acokanthera schimperi), so-called because human hunters extract a toxin, ouabain, to coat arrows that can kill an elephant.
 After the rat has chewed the tree, it deliberately slathers the resulting mixture onto its specialised flank hairs which are adapted to rapidly absorb the poisonous mixture, acting like a lamp wick.
 It thereby creates a defense mechanism that can sicken or even kill predators which attempt to bite it.

 Chemical defence

-Skunks (Mustelidae) can eject a noxious fluid from glands near their anus.
+Skunks (Mephitidae) can eject a noxious fluid from glands near their anus.
 It is not only foul smelling, but can cause skin irritation and, if it gets in the eyes, temporary blindness.
 Some members of the mustelid family, such as the striped polecat (Ictonyx striatus), also have this capacity to an extent.
 Pangolins can also emit a noxious smelling fluid from glands near the anus.
 The greater long-nosed armadillo can release a disagreeable musky odor when threatened.